USS O’Brien (DD-725)

 The USS O’Brien had an extensive history of service during three major actions.
 For her service she received six battle stars for serving in World War II, five for the Korean War actions, and three stars for serving during the conflict in Vietnam.
 O’Brien’s first deployment was in 1944 when she was sent to Scotland.
 She served during the invasion of Normandy and lost 13 crew members after taking enemy fire.

 The O’Brien served two deployments in the Korean War after being recommissioned.
 She participated in offensive operations and also rescued downed Navy and Air Force pilots.
-She was reported to have been sunk, but the reports were false and she returned to San Diego for repairs in 1951.
+She was falsely reported to have been sunk, but returned to San Diego for repairs in 1951.
 Back in action in 1952, she helped with shore bombardment and search and rescue efforts.

 In the 1960s, after significant upgrades, the O’Brien served in the Vietnam War.
 She provided escort, participated in offensive strategies, and conducted search and rescue operations.
 She also became one of the first ships to refuel a helicopter mid-flight.
 The O’Brien’s last duties were to patrol the Pacific and to conduct searches and rescues in the weeks leading up to decommissioning in 1972.
 She was towed into the Pacific from San Diego and was sunk as part of target practice.